Home » Egg donation and IVF in Estonia

 Sex selection for non-medical reasons is forbidden.
 Surrogacy is not allowed either but currently, there is a discussion in government about permitting altruistic surrogacy for medical reasons.

-Egg Donation in Estonia
+Egg donation in Estonia

 Egg, sperm and embryo donations are important parts of reproductive medicine in Estonia – and they are anonymous.
 Egg donation treatment is generally advised for women who are over 43 years old.
 The legal age limit in this case is 50.
 Eggs come from donors who must be between 18-35 years of age.
 There is no central register in Estonia documenting how many times a donor has donated eggs but the law states that no more than 6 children are allowed to be born from one woman.
 Egg donors are compensated for their donation.
-Generally, it is about 500 Euros (but the exact amount depends upon the clinic).
+Generally, it is about €500 (but the exact amount depends upon the clinic).

 Egg donor information available in Estonia